TechnologyClassroom/SetupNotes/ESXi.md

 # Installation

-The installation of ESXi to be extremely easy compared to GNU/Linux and UNIX distros.
+The installation of ESXi is extremely easy compared to GNU/Linux and UNIX distros.

 Set the BIOS to legacy mode.